New feature spotlight for pharmacy workflows

 This feature is designed to activate against channels and systems pharmacy teams already operate instead of introducing another standalone application.

-Taliswitch works with the HL7 feeds already used for pharmacy orders and encounters, reducing the need for a fresh interface project.
+Taliswitch connects to the pharmacy order and encounter feeds your teams already operate, reducing the need for a fresh interface project.

 Let the index build in the background